 60 Foot Falls Trail

-A class 5, 2km trail takes you to the top of 60 Foot Falls and past the disused quarry.
+A class 5, 2km trail takes you to the top of the waterfall and past the disused quarry.
 Allow one to two hours depending on your fitness level and how long you stop along the way.

 If you just want to do this loop trail, park in the middle valley car park.
 From here, you will see the information board with details of the walk and the fauna and flora that can be found on the trail.

 There are Dieback Stations before you enter.
 Please make sure you use them to stop the Phytophthora Dieback.
 Just follow the instructions.

 We decided to take the anti-clockwise route, which takes in the falls first and then back past the quarry.
 I recommend doing it this way, as the first part can be quite steep, and it is easier to go up than down.
 This path is also quite rocky and can be slippery when wet.

-Make sure to stop at the lookout to see the Sixty Foot Falls.
+Make sure to stop at the lookout to see the Sixty Foot Falls (one of Perth’s best waterfalls).
 This waterfall only flows after heavy rain, so I suggest visiting at the end of winter or early spring.
 It’s been pretty wet this winter, so the waterfall flowed nicely.

 The track leads to a granite shelf at the top of the falls.
 There are views of Perth from here, and you can even see Rottnest on a clear day.
 It’s at this part that you have to cross the brook.
 As I mentioned, it had been raining quite a bit, so there was a decent amount of water.
 We found it easier to cross from where you stand to look at Perth.
 Both ways lead back onto the track.

 You now start the descent back down.
 The path is easy to navigate in this section which takes you past Old Barrington Quarry.
 This old granite and diorite mine was established in 1956 but was shut down as a result of public demand due to dust pollution.